gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	actual post-promotion de-confirmation from the reopened break corridor
+-	stabilization or further drift of the newly downgraded weaker relational state

 This will let the triad be tested on:
--	whether the renewed harsher asymmetry tips the shared state into genuine de-promotion
+-	whether the downgraded post-promotion state stabilizes as a weaker relational mainline
--	whether the architecture can distinguish between prolonged stress and true stable-joint breakdown
+-	whether it continues drifting into clearer independent separation
--	whether train distinctness remains preserved during post-promotion de-confirmation
+-	whether train distinctness remains preserved under that downgraded state
--	whether coherence can mark the real end of a promoted shared choreography rather than merely its stress phases
+-	whether coherence can distinguish between a stable weaker relation and ongoing post-joint decay